douglasskiser/ng-animateCSSHelper/README.md

 # Angular AnimateCSS Helper Directive

-This project is an AngularJS directive to assist in developing with animate.css .
+This project is an AngularJS directive to assist in developing with animate.css library.
+The animate.css library is available at https://github.com/daneden/animate.css

 ## How to use it